 Now it’s time to get to work with the darning needle to sew your masterpiece together.
 We lay our pieces flat and sew them together one by one.

-Step 1: Lay your front and back pieces on a flat surface, the right sides facing you.
+Lay your front and back pieces on a flat surface, the right sides facing you.

-Step 3: Time to attach the sleeves to the body.
+Time to attach the sleeves to the body.
 Make sure the middle of your sleeve is lined up with the shoulder seam.
 This will ensure the seam of your sleeve is right under your armpit, not half way around your arm!
 Once you've made sure it's all lined up, sew the sleeves to the shoulders.